 Juice powders will last a looong time when properly packaged and stored.

 Store them in airtight containers to have give your family a taste of what it was like when things were “normal”.
 You may want to skip O2 absorbers, though.
 Just keep them away form heat, light and moisture and they’ll be fine.
+Examples of candy with a long shelf life:

 Besides the obvious use in cooking things like pancakes, cakes, and so on, baking soda has a million and one uses.
 For example, did you know you can mix it with a little bit of water to make homemade toothpaste?